realityexpander/How_to_program_from_ground_up/README.md

       >   - https://www.cs.usfca.edu/~galles/visualization/Algorithms.html

 - ## Time Complexity - How long is this gonna take?
+    - ### BiG IDEA - Let's have a standard way to communicate about how long an algorithm will take to run
     - The "time complexity" of a program is a measure of how the "running time" of the program grows as the "input size" of the program grows.
     - Also known as "Algorithmic Complexity" or "Big O notation"